 Brian is eager to help with all aspects of commercial lending for small- and medium-sized companies.
 He is also conversant in various government loan programs offered by the Small Business Administration (SBA), Rural Development, and Business Finance Authority of New Hampshire.

-Cindy works as a Commercial Lender for Mascoma Savings Bank as a member of the Small Business/Municipality lending group.
+Cindy works as a Commercial Lender for Mascoma Bank as a member of the Small Business/Municipality lending group.

 Cindy has been a banker since 1985, and has experience in an extremely broad spectrum of commercial lending roles, from her work at four different banks.
-At Mascoma Savings Bank her focus is on small business lending.
+At Mascoma Bank her focus is on small business lending.
 She enjoys spending time with her family, which includes one daughter, four grandsons, and twin great-grandchildren.
 In her spare time, Cindy reads, paints, knits, and crochets.

 Since completing a paralegal program at Keene State College, Cindy has taken many courses offered through the American Institute of Banking and the Center for Financial Training, and has earned her certificates in commercial lending, credit analysis, and residential lending.